-Why learn about mindfulness and other meditation practices?
+Why learn about mindfulness and other awareness practices?

 What is meditation?

-Generally, meditation is taking a specified time of contemplation, usually for the purposes of pursuing some benefit or goal, such as relaxation, increased awareness, intellectual fulfillment, or spiritual meaning.
-“Meditation” is a broad term and encompasses many different practices, all of which train you to direct or use your attention in some explicit way – typically for the purposes of personal insight and development, or for the relief of suffering and increase of happiness.
+Mindfulness involves awareness of the present moment – and can be a part of everyday life.
+Mindfulness can also be a specific kind of meditation practice, but meditation is a broad term that encompasses many different practices.
+All meditation practices train you to direct or use your attention and awareness in some explicit way – typically for the purposes of personal insight and development, or for the relief of suffering and to increase of happiness.

-- Concentrative-based practices tend to emphasize focusing over and over on some particular experience, idea, feeling, or perception (e.g., focusing on a word/thought, focusing on kindness toward yourself or others), but this requires a degree of open mindfulness to allow other thoughts, feelings, sensations to arise and pass so that attention can be returned to the topic of focus.
+- Focusing down (concentrative-based) practices stabilize attention and tend to emphasize focusing over and over on some particular experience, idea, feeling, or perception (e.g., focusing on a word/thought/sensation, focusing on kindness toward yourself or others), but this does require a degree of open awareness to allow other thoughts, feelings, sensations to arise and pass so that attention can be returned to the topic of focus.

-- Mindfulness-based practices tend to emphasize nonjudgmental awareness of our ongoing experience (e.g., letting our thoughts, feelings, sensations be there without changing them), but this requires focus in that we return over and over again to open perception of what is happening in and around us.
+- Opening up (awareness-based) practices tend to emphasize a more holistic and nonjudgmental awareness of our ongoing experience (e.g., letting our thoughts, feelings, sensations be there without changing them), but this does require a degree of stable attention in that we return over and over again to open perception of what is happening in and around us.

-Mindfulness is both a method of (sitting) meditating, and mindfulness is also a way of interacting with your experiences in daily life (being open to what is happening without judgement).
+As noted, mindfulness is both a method of meditating and a way of interacting with your experiences in daily life (being open to what is happening without judgement).
 Thus, we can talk about mindfulness meditation, or we can talk about being mindful in one’s everyday life.
 These, of course, can overlap.

-Meditation and mindfulness is and can be practiced in secular ways that are not attached to particular religious or spiritual traditions.
-In fact, mindfulness and other forms of meditation are often viewed as psychological and cognitive tools that can benefit both recovery from distress as well as methods to build resilience and self-regulation.
-This, in fact, is commonly how these tools are taught in many stress management and mindfulness classes, as well as in counseling and therapy.
+Mindfulness and other forms of meditation can be practiced in secular ways that are not attached to particular religious or spiritual traditions, and are often viewed as cognitive tools that can help in recovery from distress as well as build resilience and self-regulation.
+This is, in fact, how these tools are commonly taught in many stress management and mindfulness classes, as well as in counseling and therapy.
 Mindfulness and concentrative meditations are tools you can learn that help you work more effectively with your brain and mind – so you can feel better, happier, and live freer.

 How are mindfulness and meditation used in counseling and therapy?

-Meditation and mindfulness techniques are heavily researched and have been incorporated into counseling and psychotherapy in a variety of ways – and to help people with many different kinds of struggles.
-The use of meditation or mindfulness in therapy may range from learning breathing techniques or relaxation skills, practicing mindful awareness, or focusing on a particular experience (e.g., an idea, kindness for the self, acceptance) to develop certain qualities or build stability and resilience.
+Mindfulness and other meditation techniques are heavily researched and have been incorporated into counseling and psychotherapy in a variety of ways – to help people with many different kinds of struggles.
+The use of meditation or mindfulness in therapy may range from learning breathing techniques or relaxation skills, practicing mindful awareness, or focusing on a particular experience (e.g., an idea, kindness for the self, acceptance) to develop certain qualities or to build stability and resilience.

-Meditation and mindfulness and their benefits have been the subject of substantial research – and have been integrated into several forms of educational and therapeutic programs, such as Mindfulness-Based Stress Reduction (MBSR), Mindfulness-Based Cognitive Therapy (MBCT), Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT).
+Mindfulness and its benefits have been the subject of substantial research – and mindfulness has been integrated into several forms of educational and therapeutic programs, such as Mindfulness-Based Stress Reduction (MBSR), Mindfulness-Based Cognitive Therapy (MBCT), Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT).

-What are the benefits of meditation and mindfulness?
+What are the benefits of mindfulness and meditation?

-Meditation is particularly useful in easing the distress of both depression and anxiety, and people with post-traumatic stress may be able to reduce intrusive thoughts and flashbacks with meditation.
-Those struggling with substance abuse may find that meditation helps reduce their cravings, focus on healing, and increase self-awareness and self-esteem.
-Meditation can also potentially help reduce asthma, allergies, high blood pressure – and are also very useful in the treatment of pain (e.g., back pain, migraines) conditions.
+Mindfulness training can be particularly useful in easing the distress of both depression and anxiety, and people with post-traumatic stress may be able to reduce intrusive thoughts and flashbacks with meditation.
+Those struggling with substance abuse may find that mindfulness helps reduce their cravings, focus on healing, and increase self-awareness and self-esteem.
+Meditation can also potentially help reduce asthma, allergies, high blood pressure – and can be very useful in the treatment of pain (e.g., back pain, migraines) conditions.

 In addition, over time, we find ourselves less reactive and more at ease, developing an expanded vision of ourselves and the world, and becoming more able to experience the moment and act spontaneously.